-The Council spends approximately £ 67 million per annum on goods, services and works (2022 to 2023 figures).
-Of this £67 million, approximately 41% is spent on Orkney businesses or on companies that have a presence in Orkney (but with no head office in Orkney).
+The Council spends approximately \pounds 67 million per annum on goods, services and works (2022 to 2023 figures).
+Of this \pounds 67 million, approximately 41% is spent with Orkney businesses or on companies that have a presence in Orkney (but with no head office in Orkney).